Cray-HPE/docs-csm/operations/utility_storage/Move_Unmanaged_Ceph_OSDs.md

 ## Procedure

-Perform the following steps on every storage node that has unintentionally unmanaged OSDs,
+Perform the following steps on every storage node that has unintentionally unmanaged OSDs.

 1. (`ncn-s#`) Create a service specification YAML file with the following content: